Family history - John Brown

 Genealogy of the Brown, Howell and Dunlop families of Glasgow and Greenock, in Scotland

 Great grandfather John Brown was a Victorian baker, born in Glasgow, Scotland about 1848.

 He was the son of baker, Archibald Brown and Margaret McLay then of Argyle Street.

 John, and his brothers, and their sons, ran bakery shops, in Greenock, Renfrewshire, and Ayr between about 1866 and 1901.

 The first family bakery business in Greenock was registered to Archibald's eldest son William Brown, but soon after ownership was passed to John.

-The family think John was a lay preacher, but so far no evidence has been found of that, apart from the photograph opposite.
+The family think John was a lay preacher, but so far no documentary evidence of that has been found, apart from the photograph opposite.